shanojpillai/AI-Engineering-Mastery/projects/01_finance_assistant/README.md

    - Clear your browser cache
    - Try a different browser

+5. **Ollama LLM Not Working**:
+   - Verify Ollama is installed and running (`ollama list` or check Docker container)
+   - Make sure you've pulled at least one model (`ollama pull llama3`)
+   - Run the test script to check connectivity: `python test_ollama.py`
+   - Check if port 11434 is accessible and not blocked by a firewall
+   - If using Docker, ensure port forwarding is configured correctly

 ### Getting Help

 If you encounter issues not covered in this documentation: